2lbP/www3/README.md

 #### Responsibility for Policy

-Election Day 2028.
+*Election Day 2028*.
 Take an imaginary Base Voter in Pittsburgh.
 He wants to vote for Mayor of the city.
 Additionally he has the opportunity to vote for President of the U.S.

 Casting a vote for Mayor is relatively simple — he knows all the issues.